Board of Directors

-Under Jeff's leadership, Spark has successfully completed the first randomized, controlled Phase 3 trial of an investigational gene therapy for a genetic disease and established human proof-of-concept of Spark’s gene therapy platform in both the retina and the liver.
-The U.S. Food and Drug Administration has accepted our Biologics License Application, the first submission for a gene therapy for a genetic disease in the U.S. In the four years since founding Spark, Jeff has led Spark in raising $1 billion in capital, establishing a global collaboration with Pfizer, and building an organization of more than 300 colleagues.
+Under Jeff's leadership, Spark has successfully completed the first application for marketing authorization of an investigational gene therapy for a genetic disease in the United States while establishing human proof-of-concept of Spark’s gene therapy platform in both the retina and the liver.
+In the four years since founding Spark, Jeff has secured more than $1 billion in capital and built an organization of more than 300 colleagues.

 During a career that has spanned the public and private sectors, Jeff has consistently championed the potential benefits of precision medicine and healthcare reform for patients.
 Prior to Spark, he helped build and sell the first genetic testing benefit management and pharmacogenomics medicines company to CVS Caremark.
 Previously, Jeff served as an advisor to former Pennsylvania Governor Edward G. Rendell, where he led reforms in the financing and delivery of healthcare.

-Jeff is a member of the board of directors of BIO.
+Jeff currently serves as a board member of the Biotechnology Innovation Organization (BIO).
 Jeff received a B.A. in economics and B.S.E. in systems science and engineering from the University of Pennsylvania.
 He also holds a dual M.B.A. / M.P.A. from The Wharton School of the University of Pennsylvania and Harvard University, a program which he founded.

 Anand Mehra, M.D.